A linear linear lambda-calculus: Introduction

-the commutation with the elimination rule below is often preferred.
-In this paper, we favour the commutation of the interstitial rules with the introduction rules, rather than with the elimination rules, whenever it is possible, that is for all connectives except the disjunction.
-For example, the proof
+where $\Gamma_1 \Gamma_2 = \Gamma'_1 \Gamma'_2 = \Gamma$, the commutation with the elimination rule below is often preferred.
+In this paper, we favour the commutation of the interstitial rules with the introduction rules, rather than with the elimination rules, whenever it is possible, that is for the connectives $\one$, $\multimap$, $\top$, and $\with$, and keep commutation with the elimination rules for the connectives $\otimes$ and $\oplus$ only.
+For example, with the additive conjunction $\with$, the proof

 reduces to